 INTRODUCTION

 Oxidative stress is a pathophysiological condition occurring in all living cells, characterized by the massive production of reactive oxygen species in the mitochondria (ROS; radicals such as hydroxyl (.OH), alkoxyl (RO.), peroxyl (ROO.), and others) [1,2].
 The presence of ROS in higher concentrations results in disruption of the redox signaling in the cell as well as in direct damage to the mitochondrial and cellular membranes and the proteins located within.
 The damage that the ROS cause is the result of a chain process that starts with the oxidative degradation of membrane lipids.
 During the oxidative degradation of membranes, several different highly reactive species are formed, usually termed reactive aldehydes (RA) [3].
 The most abundant of such RAs is 4-hydroxy-2-nonenal (HNE) but other aldehydes have also been detected, ranging in length and extent of unsaturation [4].
 Since these RAs are formed inside the cellular membrane, their high reactivity leads to formation of different adducts with the surrounding membrane lipids [5] and proteins [6], as well as DNA or RNA bases [4].
 The RA-lipid and RA-protein adducts have a disrupting effect on the stability and functionality of the cell membrane.
 The RA-lipid adducts change the biophysical properties of the membrane thus affecting the environment of membrane proteins and consequently their function, but RA-protein adducts can also directly damage proteins.
 Usually, the cell proteasome system tends to detect and metabolize modified proteins present in low concentrations [7].
 However, modified proteins at high concentrations can lead to severe metabolic disorders, autoimmune diseases such as diabetes, neurodegenerative disorders such as Parkinson’s and Alzheimer’s disease, cancer etc [8,9,10].
 The increasing knowledge about the detrimental effect of RAs present in high concentration has led to numerous investigations of RA reactivity, the identification and formation of their adducts.
-This review focuses on the chemical synthesis of HNE and similar RAs, formation of HNE adducts within model biological systems, such as lipids and amino acids and elucidation of the mechanism of adduct formation by theoretical investigations.
+This review focuses on the chemical synthesis of HNE and similar RAs, formation of HNE adducts within model biological systems, such as lipids and amino acids, and elucidation of the mechanism of adduct formation by theoretical investigations.
 We present an overview of experimental accounts of HNE chemical reactivity as well as highlight the points of investigation that still remain a challenge.

 BIOCHEMICAL SYNTHESIS OF HNE